bansallab/asnr/Networks/Aves/geese_association_weighted/Readme.md

 Geographical location|Heteren, Netherlands
 Data collection technique|survey scan
 Interaction type|foraging
+Definition of interaction|Animals grazing on the same patch during a sampling period were assumed to be associating (gambit of the group)
 Edge weight type|frequency
 Total duration of data collection|15 days
-Time resolution of data collection (within a day)|4min Time span of data collection (within a day)|4 hours **Citation**: Kurvers, Ralf HJM, et al. "Contrasting context dependence <br> of familiarity and kinship in animal social <br> networks."
+Time resolution of data collection (within a day)|4min Time span of data collection (within a day)|4 hours Note|Networks represent male and female only network **Citation**: Kurvers, Ralf HJM, et al. "Contrasting context dependence <br> of familiarity and kinship in animal social <br> networks."
 Animal Behaviour 86.5 (2013): 993-1001.